Milk Thistle Benefits, Side Effects and Dosage - Dr. Axe

 Milk thistle benefits

 Milk thistle is a natural herb with antioxidant and anti-inflammatory properties.
 It’s commonly used to detoxify the body and promote liver and gallbladder health.
+While medical evidence is limited at present, milk thistle does contain many helpful properties to potentially treat various conditions, including liver problems and diabetes.

 As an herb that’s considered a “hepatic, galactagogue, demulcent and cholagogue,” milk thistle is considered one of the most common natural supplements for liver disorders in the U.S. thanks to its many health benefits.

-Other benefits include promoting healthy digestive function, increasing bile production, decreasing inflammation and soothing the mucous membranes throughout the body.
+Other potential benefits include promoting healthy digestive function, increasing bile production, decreasing inflammation and soothing the mucous membranes throughout the body.

 The milk thistle plant is a popular herb that has actually been used for over 2,000 years.
 In fact, Greek physician and botanist Dioscorides was the first to describe milk thistle’s healing properties back in the year 40 A.D.

+Also known by its scientific name, Silybum marianum, milk thistle grows mostly in California, although it can be grown in many other warm climates as well.
 The plant is native to the Mediterranean region and a member of the Asteraceae plant family, which also includes other plants like sunflowers and daisies.

 This healing herb gets its name from the milky-white liquid that runs off of the plant’s leaves when they’re crushed.
 The actual leaves of the plant also have a spotted white pattern that makes them look as if they’ve been dunked in milk.
 It’s also known as St. Mary’s thistle, holy thistle and silybum.

 Milk thistle is commonly used for everything from weight loss to skin health to promoting breast milk production.
-However, while there are many different potential benefits, it is most well-known for being a natural liver supporter and is sometimes used to help treat liver diseases such as cirrhosis, jaundice and hepatitis, as well as gallbladder problems.
+While there are many different potential benefits, it is most well-known for being a natural liver supporter and is sometimes used to help treat liver diseases such as cirrhosis, jaundice and hepatitis, as well as gallbladder problems.

 There are a variety of milk thistle products available, and the seeds and leaves of the milk thistle plant can be consumed either in pill, powder, tincture, extract or tea form.